 Saving Vs Investing: What’s the Difference?

 It’s common to see many people use the term saving and investing interchangeably.
 As a result, a lot of people go round in circles when deciding how to grow their money.

 They save thinking that they are investing.
 What’s the difference?

-There are now platforms provided by non-bank financial technology driven companies that provide online and mobile platforms for users to automate savings.
+There are now non-bank financial technology driven companies that provide online and mobile platforms for users to automate savings.

 The money you have in a savings account earns interest, is accessible and safe in some ways.
 The safety of saving money in a bank derives from the fact that the government through its relevant agencies guarantees a portion of the money by way of deposit insurance in the event that the bank goes under.

 For instance, if a UK bank in which you have a savings account fails, you are sure to get up to 85,000 pounds of your money under the Financial Services Compensation Scheme.